kevincastejon/js-synaptic-population/README.md

 //  Start a fresh population (create the population)
 - start(evolvedPopulation = null)
-  Optionally give a json parameter if you previously exported evolved population ( see exportToJSON method )
+  Optionally give a JSON parameter if you previously exported evolved population ( see exportToJSON method )

 //  Activate a brain neurons with inputs array
 - activateBrain(id, inputs)